Whatever the reasons you may have for learning Korean. You can be sure there is an app to meet your needs.

 The Korean learning app has recorded sounds in the native language.
 So that you can check how accurately you can pronounce it.
 This can help you learn new terms and sentences and how to speak them.

-If you do not wish to go through the list, you can do an instant search by keywords.
+If you do not wish to go through the list, you can instantly search by keywords.
 Further, this app downloads for offline use, so you do not need an internet connection.

 25. Dongsa — Korean Verbs and Conjugation